wdawson/okta.github.io/_source/_posts/2018-07-27-build-crud-app-in-aspnet-framework-webapi-and-angular.md

 ## Protect Your ASP.NET API Endpoints

-Now i''s time to protect all our endpoints for SugarLevel controller.
+Now it's time to protect all our endpoints for SugarLevel controller.
 Since we want to protect all actions we will simply apply the Authorize attribute at the controller level.
 We could also apply the attribute to specific actions, or even globally for all controllers and actions.
 If we applied it globally, we could exclude Authorize on specific actions and controllers by using the AllowAnonymous attribute.

 ## Implement Authentication in Angular

-To add authentication to our Angular app we will use Okt''s Angular SDK.
+To add authentication to our Angular app we will use Okta's Angular SDK.

 ```sh
 npm install @okta/okta-angular --save